 Compare all of the personalized experiences above with what a search user sees if they search for Qualtrics by name.
 They may still see a paid ad:

-However, clicking the ad takes people to the Qualtrics homepage instead of delivering a specific, personalized post-click experience:
+However, clicking the ad takes people to the Qualtrics homepage instead of delivering a specific, personalized post-click landing page:

 The homepage provides an overview of what Qualtrics offers so that users can explore a solution to any problem themselves.